paymentwall/module-virtuemart/README.md

 #About VirtueMart module
-This VirtueMart module allow receive payments from your customers.
+This Paymentwall module for VirtueMart allows VirtueMart shop owners to integrate Paymentwall with a few clicks and accept payments from all over the world.

 ###Versions
 Tested on VirtueMart v2.6.8 and Joomla!
 2.5.*